projectcontour/community/GOVERNANCE.md

 ## Overview

-**Contour**, a Cloud Native Computing Foundation (CNCF) project, is committed to building an open, inclusive, productive and self-governing open source community focused on building a high-quality and high performance ingress controller for Kubernetes.
+**Contour**, an open source project, is committed to building an open, inclusive, productive and self-governing open source community focused on building a high-quality and high performance ingress controller for Kubernetes.
 The community is governed by this document with the goal of defining how community should work together to achieve this goal.

 ## Code Repositories